 The Death Marches

-As the Soviet Red Army approached Sachsenhausen in 1945, the Nazis evacuated prisoners on death marches.
-These forced marches, intended to prevent the liberation of the inmates, caused immense suffering and claimed the lives of thousands of prisoners.
-The survivors were eventually freed by Soviet forces on April 22, 1945.
+In the eve of the Soviet Red Army, approaching Sachsenhausen in 1945, the Nazis deported prisoners on death marches.
+These marches were meant to avoid liberating the inmates and they entailed untold suffering and deaths of thousands of the prisoners.
+The survivors of this camp were liberated by the Soviet forces on 22nd of April, 1945.

 Lessons from Sachsenhausen